dahas/node_pwa_boilerplate/Readme.md

 ## NodeJS Webserver Boilerplate

-This boilerplate for NodeJS makes it easy to start a new WebApp from scratch.
-It includes jQuery and Bootstrap.
+This boilerplate for NodeJS makes it easy to start a new Bootstrap WebApp from scratch.
+It is based upon the Express framework and the EJS template engine.

 ### Requirements